 The history of Seely’s Castle, also known as the Overlook Mansion, in Asheville, North Carolina is steeped in rumors of dark and disturbing affairs befitting of a place long reputed to be a location for the satanic rituals and sacrifices of the “rich, elite and powerful” satanists that populate Asheville and the surrounding region.

-Little is known about the castle, considering its age.
-Built in 1912-1914 for Fred Loring Seely on ten acres at the top of Sunset Mountain, it has seen five known owners.
+It seems that little is known about the castle, considering its age.
+It was built in 1912-1914 for Fred Loring Seely on ten acres at the top of Sunset Mountain.
+It has seen five known owners.

 The Seelys lived there until Mr. Seely’s death in 1942 at age 70.
 In 1949 his wife, Evelyn Grove Seely, whose father had given them the land, sold the castle to Asheville-Biltmore College, who occupied the property until they outgrew it in 1961.
 The third owner was Mr. Jerry Sternberg, who made several improvements with plans to open it as a museum, which he never achieved.
 He then turned the property over to Overlook Christian Ministries in the late 1970s.
 Overlook was a full gospel ministry that believed in speaking in tongues and other gifts of the Pentecost, which some claim may be the root of the rumors of satanism.
 The owners of Overlook wrote a book about their ministry called A Castle in the Kingdom.